01binary/zeroweb/README.md

 A working website prototype using ASP.net core to render layout page and partials, and Angular to make the site more interactive by attaching Angular controllers to Views returned from ASP.net controllers.

+## Setup

+- Visual Studio Code is recommended for opening this folder
+- `npm install` to restore both Node.js and .NET packages
+- `dotnet user-secrets set *key* *value*` to set the following keys (optional):
+   - facebookId, facebookSecret
+   - twitterId, twitterSecret
+   - microsoftId, microsoftSecret
+   - githubId, githubSecret
+   - googleId, googleSecret
+   - linkedInId, linkedInSecret
+   - redditId, redditSecret
+   - yahooId, yahooSecret
+- `npm start` to start ASP.net Core engine (or click Run in VSCode)
+- Navigate to https://localhost:5001/ if not running in VSCode

+## Development

+- `npm run build` to rebuild
+- `npm run build sass` or `npm run sass` to rebuild styles
+- `npm run build uglify` or `npm run uglify` to rebuild scripts
+- `npm run watch` to watch styles and scripts and rebuild on change
+- `npm run watch sass` or `npm sass:watch` to watch and rebuild styles
+- `npm run watch uglify` or `npm uglify:watch` to watch and rebuild scripts
+- `npm run database update` to apply migrations and create the site database
+- `npm run migrations add` to record a new migration after modifying models
+- `npm run migrations remove` to remove the last recorded migration
+- `npm run test unit` or `npm run test` to run unit tests
+- `npm run test functional` or `npm run test f` to run functional tests

 ### Features

 ####Loads inline SVG fragments with AJAX requests: